huonfraser/scikit-TabTorch/README.md

-# sklike-torch - An experiment framework for Tabular Data
+# sklike-torch - A sckit-learn experiment framework for tabular data

 As I was researching my Masters I kept running into three key problems:
 * How do I keep track of experiments?